lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 #### LSP8MetadataAddress:TokenId

-When a metadata contract is created for a tokenId, the address SHOULD be stored in the minting contract storage.
+When a metadata contract is created for a tokenId, the address COULD be stored in the minting contract storage.

 ```json
 {